pointfreeco/swift-navigation/README.md

 #### SwiftUI

-> [!IMPORTANT]
-> To get access to the tools described below you must depend on the SwiftNavigation package and
-> import the SwiftUINavigation library.

 SwiftUI already comes with incredibly powerful navigation APIs, but there are a few areas lacking that can be filled.
 In particular, driving navigation from enum state so that you can have compile-time guarantees that only one destination can be active at a time.